JavaiMaster/rasa-demo/data/nlu/nlu.md

 - hey how are you?
 - hi how are you?
 - hi how u doing
-- hi sara, how are you?
+- hi Robin, how are you?
 - how ?
 - how are things going
 - how are things with you?